-Nigel M Taylor is an honours graduate of Durham University and gained his Master’s degree, with distinction, from the University of Manchester.
-He holds a Fellowship of the Royal Society of Arts and is a member of the UK’s Music Education Council, the Incorporated Society of Musicians, and of Music Mark -the UK association for music education.
+Nigel M Taylor is an honours graduate of Durham University and gained a Master’s degree, with distinction, from the University of Manchester.
+He is a member of the UK’s Music Education Council, of the Incorporated Society of Musicians, and of Music Mark -the UK association for music education.

-Nigel began learning the piano at the age of 5, soon performing concerts and accompanying hymns at his local church.
-He moved to Australia aged 11, barely touching a piano for the next two years.
-Returning to Bolton, he began intensive studies with Barbara Holt.
-He went on to win a number of piano prizes and became a sought-after teacher and noted accompanist.
+Nigel began learning the piano at the age of 5, soon performing little concerts and accompanying hymns at his local church.
+He moved to Australia aged 11, but barely touched a piano for the next two years.
+Returning to Bolton, he began studies with Barbara Holt.
+He went on to win a number of piano prizes and became a sought-after teacher and accompanist.
 He studied organ, double bass and percussion, becoming a member of Bolton Youth Orchestra and playing with other youth and amateur orchestras.

-Nigel began his career as a secondary music teacher in Bolton – at the school in which he was a former pupil.
-After two years he was promoted to be head of music at a high school in Wigan.
+Nigel began his career as a secondary music teacher in Bolton, in the school at which he was a former pupil.
+After two years he was promoted to be head of music and drama at a large comprehensive school in Wigan.

-Nigel became Shropshire’s County Music Adviser aged 33, one of the youngest Local Education Authority (LEA) advisers ever appointed in England.
-For seven years he led the provision of professional development, training and support for teachers in the county’s 300+ primary and secondary schools, and oversaw the growth of the county’s music service, forging new partnerships with regional and national music organisations.
+Nigel became Shropshire’s County Music Adviser aged 33, one of the youngest Local Education Authority advisers ever appointed in England.
+For seven years he led professional development, training and support programmes for teachers in the county’s 300+ primary and secondary schools, and oversaw the growth of the county’s music service, forging new partnerships with regional and national music organisations.

-Nigel then joined Staffordshire County Council, as its Inspector for Music and Performing Arts.
-He became Head of Staffordshire Performing Arts (SPA), the county’s music service, which was twice judged as “Outstanding” in external reviews.
-It also won the Diploma of Merit from the National Music Council.
+Nigel then joined Staffordshire County Council, as its Inspector for Music & Performing Arts.
+He became Head of Staffordshire Performing Arts (SPA), the county’s music service, which went on to be judged twice as “Outstanding” in external reviews, and also won the Diploma of Merit from the National Music Council.

-Continuing as head of SPA, he went on to hold concurrent roles: firstly as Deputy Head of QLS (Staffordshire’s school improvement service), and then promoted to be Assistant Director of Education & Lifelong Learning, where he headed the County Council’s cultural development division, leading on cultural education policy and overseeing the work of the Arts & Museums Services, the Archives Service, and SPA.
+Continuing as head of SPA, he was promoted to hold concurrent roles: firstly as Deputy Head of QLS (Staffordshire’s school improvement service), and then as Assistant Director of Education & Lifelong Learning, where he headed the County Council’s cultural development division, leading on cultural education policy and overseeing the work of the Arts & Museums Services, the Archives Service, and SPA.

 Whilst in Shropshire and Staffordshire Nigel worked as an Ofsted inspector.
-He served on more than 80 school inspections in England over a ten-year period, leading on music, and whole-school teaching & learning, and SMSC provision.
+He served on more than 80 school inspections in England over a ten-year period, leading on music, and whole-school teaching & learning, and Spiritiual, Moral, Social and Cultural provision.

 Nigel led the partnership between SPA, City Music Service Stoke, New Vic Theatre, Planet Sound and Beavers Arts which founded “Make Some Noise” in 2001.
-It was one of the original Youth Music Action Zones in England (and in essence, a “music education hub” – a decade before the concept was established nationally).
-He chaired its management board and then oversaw its development into an independent charity.
-He went on to form the Staffordshire and Stoke-on-Trent Music Education Hub, one of the cohort of government-funded hubs in England.
+It was one of the original Youth Music Action Zones in England (and in essence, an early “music education hub”).
+He chaired its management board for seven years and then oversaw its development into an independent charity.
+He went on to form the Staffordshire and Stoke-on-Trent Music Education Hub, as part of the first cohort of government-funded “hubs” in England.

 Nigel led the planning with two hubs and two professional orchestras that established “In Harmony Telford & Stoke-on-Trent” and he chaired its management group.
 His work with other senior colleagues in Staffordshire, Stoke-on-Trent, Shropshire and Telford laid the foundations for the development of the North-West Midlands Music Education Hub.